 Source: Lalaland3893 on Instagram

-The weeping fig has much smaller leaves than its cousin, the fiddle leaf fig. They are teardrop-shaped and have smooth, grayish bark.
+The weeping fig has much smaller leaves than its cousin, the fiddle leaf fig. However, they are teardrop-shaped and have smooth, grayish bark.

 This indoor tree needs bright indirect light and prefers its soil on the drier side.
-It is also a little fussier than its cousin, and it may drop its leaves in the fall due to the lower light.
+Also, it is a little fussier than its cousin, and it may drop its leaves in the fall due to the lower light.
+So, if you know you are a houseplant killer, make sure you do your homework before hosting this beauty in your home!

-The weeping fig may also live up to its name and “weep” its leaves all over the floor if kept too close to any warm or cold drafts.
+Moreover, the weeping fig may live up to its name and “weep” its leaves all over the floor if kept too close to any warm or cold drafts.

 Light Requirements